MCHammer-12/IS401_1-6_Serendipitous/README.md

 - `interest_threshold` (the +/- buttons value)
 - `updated_at` timestamp

-Your interests are saved in the `user_interests` table linked by `user_id`.

 ## Next Steps

 - Add more API endpoints for messaging, events, connections
-- Implement user authentication
-- Add real-time features with WebSockets
 - Build proximity-based matching algorithm
 - Add friend requests and social features